zum Inhalt springen

 • Get a better understanding of pressing social issues related to demographic change and social inequality

-Benefit from the expertise of two leading universities and enjoy the advantages of an interdisciplinary approach.
 On successful completion of your studies, you will be awarded both master’s degrees: a Master of Science in Sociology: Social Research from the University of Cologne and a Master of Science in Population Studies from the University of Groningen.

 Courses